cohesity/cohesity_sdk/docs/ProtectionGroupApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with cohesity_sdk.ApiClient(configuration) as api_client:
+with cohesity_sdk.cluster.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = cohesity_sdk.ProtectionGroupApi(api_client)
+    api_instance = cohesity_sdk.cluster.ProtectionGroupApi(api_client)
-    id = 'id_example' # str | Specifies a unique id of the Protection Group. body = cohesity_sdk.PerformActionOnProtectionGroupRunRequest() # PerformActionOnProtectionGroupRunRequest | Specifies the parameters to perform an action on a protection run.
+    id = 'id_example' # str | Specifies a unique id of the Protection Group. body = cohesity_sdk.cluster.PerformActionOnProtectionGroupRunRequest() # PerformActionOnProtectionGroupRunRequest | Specifies the parameters to perform an action on a protection run.

     try:
         # Actions on protection group run.